nootkan/classic-press-formspammertrap-plugin/README.txt

 * XSS protection on all output
 * CSRF protection for form actions

+**🎨 Color Customization Security:**
+* All color input values sanitized and validated
+* XSS prevention for custom CSS output
+* Secure storage of color preferences in database
+* Admin-only access to color customization settings
+* Safe CSS generation with proper escaping
+* No direct user input in CSS output

 **📥📤 Import/Export Security:**
 * Admin-only access to import/export functions
 * File type validation (CSV only for imports)